Keski-Suomen-AI-Hub-II/knee-OA/tibial-spiking/README.md

 ## Info

 Spiking of tibial tubercles has been hypothesized to be an early sign of knee osteoarthritis.
 Our multi-scale approach is aimed to make neural network pay attention to tibial tubercles as well as the knee joint in general.
 The network has two branches, as illustrated in the figure below.

 ![Network with two branches](./imgs/multi-scale.png "Two-branch network")

 For comparison, we also have a single-branch network, illustrated below.

 ![Network with single branch](./imgs/single-scale.png "Single-branch network")

+Our manually cropped dataset is available at [Mendeley Data](https://data.mendeley.com/datasets/6gbptmgp3y/1).

 ## Dependencies